 In 2017, PeaceGeeks launched the Arrival Advisor project, building an app that fast-tracks newcomers to Canada to successful and sustainable settlement by providing them recommended information and services tailored specifically to their needs, circumstances, and varying stages of settlement.
-Upon launch in spring 2019, Arrival Advisor will be available in three languages: English, French, and Arabic; with plans to expand the language base to include Chinese Traditional, Chinese Simplified, Korean, Punjabi, and Tagalog.
+Arrival Advisor will be available in English, French, and Arabic, with plans to include Chinese Traditional, Chinese Simplified, Korean, Punjabi, and Tagalog.

 The app will launch in British Columbia with plans to scale to other regions of Canada.
 153,000 newcomers currently live in Metro Vancouver, comprising more than 16% of the total population of the area.
 Canada welcomes 300,000 newcomers annually — but how well do we support immigrants after they’ve arrived?
 According to the 2015 Vancouver Immigrant Survey, 1 in 3 newcomers remain unaware of services and resources available to them.
 In 2016, seven municipal districts across the Lower Mainland identified access to information as a top barrier for immigrant resettlement.

 Designed alongside immigrants, refugees, community service providers, and coordinating organizations, Arrival Advisor bridges current gaps in the accessibility of information for newcomers.

 In 2017, PeaceGeeks placed in the Top 5 among 900 Canadian non profit organizations of the Google.org Impact Challenge, winning $750,000 to launch the Arrival Advisor Project.

 The final stages of development and launch of the Arrival Advisor app are additionally funded by Government of British Columbia.